-The above code triggers special exception handler that will display a detailed report in the web-browser in case of occurrence of any error.
+The above code triggers a special exception handler that will display a detailed report in the web-browser in case of any error occurrence.

-Few are the important lists of HTTP header frequently used in CGI programs.
+Few are the important lists of HTTP headers frequently used in CGI programs.
 These are:

 CGI Environment Variables